20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-These are valuable lead magnets.
+These are valuable lead magnets for lead generation.
 Offer them in exchange for an email address to build your subscriber list.
 A productivity consultant might offer a "Daily Task Prioritization Checklist," or a graphic designer could provide a "Brand Identity Checklist for Startups."

 A drawing of a hand holding a tablet reading an ebook.